A Quick Guide to the APA Style Manual

 Finally, any quotation that is less than 40 words should be included within double quotation marks.
 Longer quotations should be typed as freestanding text without quotation marks.
 All quotations must be accompanied by the author, the year in which the text was published and the page number it was taken from in the original publication.

-Examples of the APA Style
+Types of APA Style References and Citations

 1. When citing a book, the APA Style requires that the author’s surname is listed first followed by their first initial.
 The year in which the book was published should follow in brackets and the title of the book should be underlined.
 The edition of the book should also be in brackets and the city and name of the publisher should also be included.
 If there are several authors, an ampersand should be used to conclude the list.